aliiyuu/aliiyuu/README.md

 # Hi there!
 I'm Alicia 👋

-I'm a fourth-year Computer Science student at UCLA passionate about building **AI-powered solutions** that are not only technically robust, but also **ethical, accessible, and impactful**.
+I'm a UCLA CS student passionate about building **AI-powered solutions** that are not only technically robust, but also **ethical, accessible, and impactful**.

 ## 🔧 What I Do